 Library.
 A lawyer needs a decent library to function properly, but a decent library is not only expensive, but is a continually ongoing expense due to the evolving nature of the law.
 Most practice guides, and, of course, all case law are continually being updated and it is an expensive proposition to have an up-to-date library.
 However, selecting a location near an accessible law library can eliminate this expense, and availing one's self of online resources can also be considered, too.

 Open necessary accounts for your office such as trust account, and prepare a budget for the firm.

 Obtain necessary insurance such as malpractice insurance.
 Obtaining and maintaining professional liability and additional applicable insurance is crucial.
 For more information on insurance, please visit the Malpractice Insurance section of the Law Firm Business Center.

 Determine what type of marketing and advertising you will use.
 As a law firm is a business in every sense of the word, marketing and advertising should be important considerations.
 Oline advertising, newsletters, brochures, signage, and business cards are various options to consider.
 For more information on marketing and advertising, please visit the Marketing section of the Law Firm Business Center.

 Design and set up any necessary office systems.
 The day-to-day operation of a firm requires establishing various methodologies.
 The following are some of the key systems:

 1. Docketing and calendaring systems - A firm absolutely must have a system, electronic or otherwise, for case docketing and calendaring.
 A lawyer should know off-the-bat that he or she will not be able to rely at all on memory for anything relating to their work.

-5. Conflict - establishing a system for running conflict checks should be a consideration for the lawyer.
+5. Conflict - Establishing a system for running conflict checks is a keep issue for the lawyer.
 For a solo fresh out of law school, this is usually less of a problem, but it is good to establish the system early.